Full Moon Rituals: Sacred Herbs & Moon Magic Worldwide

 Ritual: Wormwood Protection Bundle

-Folklore: In Montenegro, a wormwood tea was poured around the perimeter of homes on the full moon to stop spirits from walking in.
-In Northern Albania, wormwood was packed into graves of witches to prevent them from rising and casting spells on the living.
+Folklore: In Montenegro, wormwood tea was poured around homes to block spirits; in Albania, packed into graves to protect the living.

 White Sage (Salvia apiana): Purification in Ceremony